Noticing progressively or quickly thinning hair on your head can be a stressful time for men and women.

 At Strut Health, we have a passion for helping men and women look and feel their best with free online consultations for hair loss, skin concerns, and sexual health.

-If you are ready to address your hair loss, you can have a free 10-15 minute online consultation with our U.S. licensed doctors to see if our hair loss treatments for men and women may be a good fit for you.
+If you are ready to address your hair loss, you can have a free 10-15 minute online questionnaire-based consultation with our U.S. licensed doctors to see if our hair loss treatments for men and women may be a good fit for you.

 If you are a good candidate for hair loss medications, your prescription medication containing validated hair loss ingredients like Finasteride, Spironolactone, and Minoxidil can be shipped to your front door with our free shipping.